expo/expo/docs/pages/development/installation.md

 > Note: These docs assume a basic level of familiarity with React-Native.
 If you are new to React-Native, please see the [React-Native docs](https://reactnative.dev/docs/getting-started).

-The installation steps on this page are only required to add the `expo-dev-client` library to a React Native or Bare project.
+The installation steps on this page are only required to add the `expo-dev-client` library to a React Native or bare project.
 To add a the `expo-dev-client` library to an existing managed project, see our [Getting Started guide](getting-started.md).

 If you're just starting your project, you can run the following command to create a new project with Expo modules pre-installed: